rdeepak2002/web-video-chat/README.md

 - uuid is a framework to generate unique ids
 - nodemon is a tool that automatically restarts our server every time changes are made to the code

-In the server folder (not web-app folder), create a new file called "index.js" and add the following content: *refer to final code in this repo*
+In the server folder (not web-app folder), create a new file called "index.js" and add the following content: https://github.com/rdeepak2002/web-video-chat/blob/main/server/index.js

 Run the app and make sure everything is working:
 ```shell